jmpark95/5th-project-Social-Network/README.md

 ---

 Currently, there are 4 "users" each with a few posts.
-Feel free to login to any of them, or create your own account and play around with the app!

 -  email: test1@test.com <br />
    password: testtest123!@#